 Remember being glued to the TV when you were a kid?

-Television doesn’t have to be a time-suck—not if you give some thought to what you’re watching.
+Well, television doesn’t have to be a time-suck now you’re a grown up—not if you give some thought to what you’re watching.

-And no worries if you don’t have a gigantic cable package or aren’t living in a Spanish-speaking country.
-We’ve got you covered!
+No worries if you don’t have a gigantic cable package or aren’t living in a Spanish-speaking country, we’ve got you covered!

 Why Watching Regular Spanish Television Programming Is Great for Language Learners